uxlfoundation/oneapi-construction-kit/doc/overview/runtime/computemux-runtime.rst

-The ComputeMux Runtime defines an API providing an interface between hardware target-specific code and general implementations of open standards such as OpenCL, Vulkan Compute and SPIR-V. Each entry point required for a hardware target in the Runtime API is specified in the :doc:`ComputeMux Runtime Specification </specifications/mux-runtime-spec>`, containing detail on the purpose of each entry point, valid usage, and expected error codes.
+The ComputeMux Runtime defines an API providing an interface between hardware target-specific code and general implementations of open standards such as OpenCL and SPIR-V. Each entry point required for a hardware target in the Runtime API is specified in the :doc:`ComputeMux Runtime Specification
+</specifications/mux-runtime-spec>`, containing detail on the purpose of each
+entry point, valid usage, and expected error codes.

 Design
 ------